mossbanay/Psychology-3-4/Glossary.md

 ### Memory

-Memory is defined as the processing, storage and retrival of information accquired through learning, i.e a neurological representation of a past event.
+Memory is defined as the processing, storage and retrieval of information acquired through learning, i.e a neurological representation of a past event.

 ### Mnemonic device